 Even as I opened the email, I chanted, preparing myself: “I’m not getting in.
 I’m not getting in.”
 But I did.

 Two days before the conference began, driving south through the chilly fog of California’s North Coast, I still hadn’t been able to write the required 2,500 word essay for the class.
 The only thing I had were words – about 8,000 of them – written in my blog as fodder for my memoir.
-So I pieced them together until my eyes got scratchy and lost focus, there in the quaint little motel that catered to vacationing families and cannabis dealers in the Emerald Triangle to connect with growers.
+So I pieced them together until my eyes got scratchy and lost focus.
+There in Ferndale, in the quaint little motel catering to vacationing families and cannabis dealers in the Emerald Triangle.

 I used my trip south as a literary device to jump-start the memoir I hadn’t yet been able to write.
 I strung together every blog post I’d written, from Boise to the Bay Area, and then hacked words from the narrative until 5,500 of them lay writhing on the indoor outdoor carpet of my room.